Picturedigits/zoning-metro-hartford/README.md

 # olt-zoning-metro-hartford
 Interactive Map: Exclusionary Zoning in Metro Hartford CT, mid-1950s; focusing on Avon, Bloomfield, West Hartford.
 Repo also includes georeferenced zoning maps and GeoJSON files for Avon, Bloomfield, West Hartford, and portions of Farmington, Simsbury, and also includes non-georeferenced zoning maps (JPG/PDF only) for many towns in metro Hartford region, 1950s-60s.

-Interactive map displays `combined-zoning-1950s.geojson`, a simplified combined residential zoning map of "the mid-1950s" that merges selected data from three different maps, using a common unit of measurement (minimum land required per family, in square feet).
-This combined geojson is comprised of:

-- `avon-zoning-1953.geojson` to display residential zoning in Avon 1953 (Fall) from the regional map labeled `avon-area-zoning-1954.geojson` (published in January 1954).
-According to map legend, Avon (east) minimum land per family is 2 acres (about 87,000 sq ft), and Avon (west) is 30,000 sq ft.
-We chose not to display Farmington 1950 and Simsbury 1952 data from the `avon-area` file because these were partial maps, and the Avon data legend did not clearly define minimum land per family requirements for every residential zoning unit in these towns.
-Also, we replace the Bloomfield 1950 partial data and West Hartford 1951 partial data from this area map with more complete data from 1958 town maps below.
-- `bloomfield-zoning-1958.geojson` to display residential zoning in Bloomfield 1958.
-Note that R-40 is coded at 40,000 sq ft of minimum land per family, etc. RB-20 is both residential and business, and coded as 20,000 sq ft in this residential map.
-- `west-hartford-zoning-1958.geojson` to display residential zoning in West Hartford 1958. **TODO** code AAA, etc...
-- For all three geojson files, non-residential zones (industrial and business-only) and non-zoned areas are coded as "na" and are not displayed in this residential zoning interactive map.
-- Note that zoning areas as residential at one point in time does not necessarily mean that homes will be constructed there, and some areas may be rezoned to industrial/business or other uses in the future.

 ## Live map
 https://ontheline.github.io/otl-zoning-metro-hartford/index-caption.html